 Whether your candidate has journalism experience or not, they should have a nose for news.
 This is the quality that propels writers to constantly be searching for new ideas, new techniques and new sources of information.
 Good writing is rooted in a nuanced understanding of the subject.
 Be suspicious of the writer who doesn’t ask questions or who doesn’t seem intellectually engaged in the world around them.

-with research or news writing chops.
+Look for writers with research or news writing chops.

 5. Understand a Variety of Tones